wwwwanhonghuang/EMBS-BHI-2025-reproduce/2.microstate_training/README.md

 ### 2.0 Prerequisites
 [Library Version in Development]
-1. mne == 1.7.1s
+1. mne == 1.7.1
 2. numpy == 1.26.4
 3. pandas == 2.2.2
 4. hmmlearn == 0.3.2
 5. pyprep == 0.4.3
 > [!CAUTION]
-> We modified the definition pyprep's `fit()` function to make the parameters for training can be passed explicitly.
+> We modified the definition pyprep's `fit()` and `reference()` function to make the parameters for training can be passed explicitly.
+> The scripts cannot work under original `pyprep` and will report exception like passed parameters more than require to the prep functions.
-> Please kindly run `sh patch_prep.sh` after install `pyprep` to apply this patch.
+> Please kindly run `sh patch_prep.sh` after install `pyprep` to apply this patch^.
+> The modification can be seen from the history of https://github.com/wwwwanhonghuang/pyprep, which is forked from https://github.com/sappelhoff/pyprep

 ### 2.1 Prepare Configuration
-The default training configuration in `./configs` folder of current folder should work.
+The **default training configuration** in `./configs` folder in current folder should work.
 For further development, this section provide the details of the configuration file A configuration file may seems like:
 ``` json